pypa/pip/docs/html/user_guide.rst

 ----------------------------

-With the release of the new resolver (:ref:`Resolver changes 2020`), pip is now more strict in the package versions it installs when a users runs a ``pip install`` command.
+With the release of the new resolver (:ref:`Resolver changes 2020`), pip is now more strict in the package versions it installs when a user runs a ``pip install`` command.

 Pip needs to backtrack because initially, it doesn't have all the information it